 Home security shopping may not sound as fun as picking out furniture.
 There’s no flopping on comfy couches or fake napping on mattresses.
 But if you can harness your inner James Bond for a few hours, you might live through it!

-A basic home alarm system includes a control panel, window and door sensors, motion detectors, and, of course, a siren to warn off intruders.
-But you don’t have to stop there.
+A basic home alarm system includes a control panel / keypad, window and door sensors, motion detectors, and, of course, a siren to warn off intruders.
+But, you don’t have to stop there.
 Some questions to consider:

-- Do you have windows that are low to the ground that could benefit from shattered glass sensors?
+- Do you have windows that are low to the ground that could benefit from window sensors for both shattered glass and opening?

-- Do you want smoke detectors that can be monitored from outside the house?
+- Do you want smoke and carbon monoxide detectors that can be monitored from outside the house?

 - Do you want to add security cameras?